-Let $G$ be a semisimple algebraic group over $\C$, let $B$ be a Borel subgroup of $G$, and let $T$ be a maximal torus of $G$ contained in $B$.
-Then left multiplication by the torus $T$ on $G$ induces the action of $T$ on $G/B$.
-The set of $T$-fixed points in $G/B$ bijectively corresponds to the Weyl group $W$ of $G$.
+It is known that a torus fixed point set in a flag variety is a Coxeter matroid.
+Let $G$ be a semisimple algebraic group over $\C$, $B$ a Borel subgroup of $G$, and $T$ a maximal torus of $G$ contained in $B$.
+Then the left multiplication by the torus $T$ on $G$ induces the action of $T$ on $G/B$ and we naturally identify the $T$-fixed point set $(G/B)^T$ in $G/B$ with the Weyl group $W$ of $G$.